-- And split fare fees paid over the course of the year, all of which can usually be deducted from your business income.
+- And other taxes paid over the course of the year, all of which can usually be deducted from your business income.

 The tax summary also provides annual amounts for “other items” included in the 1099-K gross amount, including the Uber fee and your device subscription amount.